COVID-19 pandemic in Oregon: Economic impact

-Delta Airlines reduced flights between Portland and Japan.
+Delta Air Lines reduced flights between Portland and Japan.
 United Airlines cut 4 of 20 flights from Portland as well as one from Eugene.
 Sun Country Airlines reduced flights between Portland and Honolulu, Las Vegas, and San Francisco.

 Portland's restaurant and event industries experienced slowdowns.
 According to the Multnomah County Health Department, "some Asian-American-owned businesses in the Jade District around Southeast 82nd Avenue had reported a drop in business 'because of the myths surrounding COVID-19.
 At least two conventions have been cancelled.
 Oregon businesswoman Erika Polmar led local and national efforts to lobby local, state, and federal governments for relief for small food-related businesses in the Northwest and the US.
 She was a founding member and leadership team member of the Independent Restaurant Coalition.